Disclaimer

 Seizing the opportunity in the credit market

-History shows us that over the long term, corporate bonds have provided diversification and helped to reduce portfolio volatility.
+History suggests that over the long term, corporate bonds have not only provided diversification but also helped to reduce portfolio volatility.

 Joop Kohler